rh-telco-tigers/restoreClusterState/README.md

 The section of this document is called "Restore of Previous Cluster State"

-The scripts in this repo are numbered so it is intended that you either run the scripts or read the content in order.
+The scripts in this repo are numbered so it is intended that you either run the scripts and/or read the content (as applicable)

 Here is a high-level overview of how these scripts work.